INTERVIEW: Old narratives surrounding polio vaccines still haunt eradication initiatives in Sokoto – Official

-In this exclusive interview with PREMIUM TIMES, the State Immunisation Officer (SIO), Bashar Garba, said many who still refuse the vaccines have their beliefs fixed for a long time and are not newly influenced.
+In this exclusive interview with PREMIUM TIMES, Bashar Garba, the Immunisation Officer (SIO) at the Sokoto State Primary Health Care Development Agency (SPHCDA), said many who still refuse the vaccines have held their beliefs for a long time and are not newly influenced.

-Mr Garba expressed concern that the highest rates of refusal are in metropolitan local government areas (LGAs), not in rural LGAs.
+Mr Garba expressed concern that the highest refusal rates are in metropolitan local government areas (LGAs), not in rural LGAs.

-According to him, Sokoto North, Sokoto South and Wamakko – all metropolitan LGAs – have taken turns topping the chart, but have collectively retained the top three positions in non-compliance.
+According to him, Sokoto North, Sokoto South, and Wamakko – all metropolitan LGAs – have retained the top three positions in non-compliance.

 |

-He said the state is working with over a dozen local and international partners in the fight against polio resurgence, following the 20 cases of the circulating Vaccine-Derived Poliovirus Type 2 (cVDPV2) recorded last year.
-The cVDPV2, a strain of poliovirus causing paralysis in under-immunised populations, has caused more polio cases annually than wild poliovirus since 2017, according to the WHO.
+He said the state is working with over a dozen local and international partners in the fight against polio resurgence, after it recorded 20 cases of the circulating Vaccine-Derived Poliovirus Type 2 (cVDPV2) last year.

 Mr Garba also listed the challenges still being faced and the progress made so far on immunisation coverage.